Wisconsin Board of Commissioners of Public Lands

 The Board of Commissioners of Public Lands, otherwise known as BCPL, is a state agency responsible for investing Wisconsin's school trust funds in support of public education, for managing the state's remaining school trust lands, and for maintaining an extensive archive of land records.
-The agency was established in Article X, Sections 7 and 8 of the Wisconsin Constitution, ratified in 1848.
+The board was established by Article X, Sections 7 and 8 of the Wisconsin Constitution, ratified in 1848, making it Wisconsin's oldest extant state agency.

 History and endowment purposes

-Following the failed adoption by popular referendum of Wisconsin's first state constitution in April of 1846, a second constitutional convention was convened later that year.
+Following the failed adoption by popular referendum of Wisconsin's first state constitution in April 1846, a second constitutional convention was convened later that year.
 The second constitutional convention - as was the first - was bitterly divided on a number of public policy issues, including women's right to own property, immigrants' right to vote, banking regulations, and even the nascent state's boundaries.
 On one matter however, delegates were in near-unanimous agreement: the creation of a permanent endowment for public education, derived from school trust lands appropriated from the federal public domain and granted to the young state by Congress upon its entry into the Union.
 The creation of said "school trust funds" was deemed necessary by the convention to assure sufficient protection of the land grants from discounted speculation and poor management practices.
 In furtherance of these objects, the constitutional convention - led by an Eleazer Root, who would later serve as the first Superintendent of Public Instruction - authored Article X of the present state constitution.
 Largely unchanged to this day, Article X provides for, among other matters, a uniform system of public schools, a state university at the seat of government, and the elected constitutional office of Superintendent of Public Instruction to supervise public education in every school district.
 Perhaps most importantly however, Article X created BCPL to manage and sell all school trust lands granted to the state and to invest the funds arising therefrom subject to constitutionally mandated restrictions.
 The resulting disposition of the school trust lands, whether by sale or by continued management, constitute what is today an endowment of four school trust funds worth over $1.3 billion, the principal of which is inviolate and can never be reduced.